If you are standing in the grocery aisles wondering what to get as a vegan, you’ve come to the right place!

 Lucky for vegans, dairy milk is not the only way to get calcium!

-There are plenty of calcium rich plant based foods to choose from.
+There are plenty of calcium containing plant based foods to choose from.

 Here are some examples: